TooTallNate/ar-drone-socket.io-proxy/README.md

 ar-drone-socket.io-proxy
 ========================

-This client-server package is part of my DroneOlympics entry, where I attempt to control an AR.Drone over a Verizon 4G LTE cellular connection.
+This client-server package is part of my [DroneGames][] 2012 entry, where I attempt to control an AR.Drone over a Verizon 4G LTE cellular connection.

 Instructions
 ------------